Proclamation of accession of Charles III: Alberta

-The proclamation in Alberta was held at the Government House in Edmonton on 15 September and was read out by Lieutenant Governor Salma Lakhani.
-It was signed by Lakhani, Premier Jason Kenney and Justice Minister Tyler Shandro.
+The proclamation in Alberta was read out by Lieutenant Governor Salma Lakhani.
+It was signed by Lakhani, Premier Jason Kenney, and Justice Minister Tyler Shandro.
 The ceremony ended with a rendition of God Save the King.

 Australia

 The proclamation in Australia took place in front of the Parliament House, Canberra, on 11 September and was read out by Governor-General David Hurley, after being approved by an Australian Executive Council meeting at the Government House.
 The proclamation was signed by Hurley and countersigned by Prime Minister Anthony Albanese.
 An Indigenous Australian dance ceremony followed the proclamation along with a 21-gun salute.
-Similar proclamations took place on the same day in all the states of Australia, except Victoria, which issued its proclamation, on Monday, 12 September, this reflecting each state's separate relationship to the crown.
+Similar proclamations took place on the same day in all the states of Australia, except Victoria, which issued its proclamation on Monday, 12 September, this reflecting each state's separate relationship to the crown.

 Text of proclamation

 The proclamation was read by Governor-General David Hurley at Parliament House.